-As usual my first pleasant duty is to thank on my behalf and your behalf all the committee members who have so willingly given their precious time and help in all aspects of running the society. and also to all members for supporting the society and hope that we have been able to satisfy the expectations of our constitutional endeavours which are to foster and develop an interest in Bishop’s Stortford and district Arts by the holding of drawing and painting meetings, public exhibitions, lectures and other activities.
+My first pleasant duty is to thank all the committee members who have so willingly given their precious time and help in all aspects of running the society. and also to all members for supporting the society and hope that we have been able to satisfy the expectations of our constitution which is to foster and develop an interest in Bishop’s Stortford and district Arts by the holding of drawing and painting evenings, demonstrations and other activities including public exhibitions.

-A special thank you goes to Nick our publicity officer who designed our calendar and also for all his hard work in producing our posters and flyers for the exhibitions.
-The sale of the calendars brought in a profit of £46.
+A special thank you goes to Nick Dittrich our publicity officer for designing our Calendar and his hard work in producing the poster and flyers for the exhibitions.

-been fortunate enough to sell some.
-If you would like to share in running a stall the cost of the stall is £27 a half share therefore would be £13.50 and a quarter share would be £6.75 If anyone is interested please contact Nick or myself.
-We have a spare quarter space on the next stall which is on Saturday 6th May, 2017.
+As most of you will be aware we attend the monthly farmers’ market where we hire a stall to display paintings and also publicise the society with the object of gaining new members, If you would like to share in running the stall the cost of the stall is £27 a half share therefore would be £13.50 and a quarter share would be £6.75 if anyone is interested please contact Nick or myself.
+We have spare spaces on the next stall which is on Saturday 5th May, 2018

 This ends my report and I wish everyone an enjoyable summer painting and success with the exhibition in June.
 Thank you again for supporting the society and for attending the A.G.M.